wisemen-digital/vue-playbook/components/components-props.md

 # Components - Props

 Props are the input of a component.
 They are used to pass data to the component.
 These props are immutable and can't be changed by the component itself (unless you configure them as model props).

-For defining props there are a few best practices to follow.

-## 1. Typescript constructor
+## Typescript constructor

+Use the Typescript constructor to define your props.
+This will give you the best intellisense and type checking.

 ```typescript
 const props = defineProps<{
   name: string,